mozman/ezdxf/docs/source/dxfentities/underlay.rst

 The (PDF)UNDERLAY entity is like a block reference, you can use it multiple times to add the underlay on different locations with different scales and rotations.
 But therefore you need a also a (PDF)DEFINITION entity, see :class:`UnderlayDefinition`.
-Create :class:`Underlay` in layouts and blocks by factory function :meth:`~Layout.add_underlay`.
+Create :class:`Underlay` in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_underlay`.
 The DXF standard supports three different fileformats: PDF, DWF (DWFx) and DGN.
 An Underlay can be clipped by a rectangle or a polygon path.
 The clipping coordinates are 2D OCS/ECS coordinates and in drawing units but without scaling.